readingcapital/readingcapital.github.io/volume-1/chapter-01-commentary.md

 > bearers of … exchange-value.

 In all societies people need to eat and in all possible social organisations people need to work to produce the stuff to consume.
-This cannot change.
-What can change on the other hand is the social form in which consumption is related to production.
-One such form is the market which makes exchange-value a particular social quality of wealth in societies in which the capitalist mode of production prevails.
+This cannot change, as pointed out above.
+What can change, however, is the social form in which consumption is related to production.
+One such form is the market which makes exchange-value a particular social quality of wealth in societies where the capitalist mode of production prevails.

 > 126:2 Exchange-value appears first of all as the quantitative relation, the
 > proportion, in which use-value of one kind exchange for use-values of another
 > kind.

 For now, exchange-value appears as a relation between two use-values.
-If one can get two chairs for a metric ton of apples, then two chairs are the exchange-value of one metric ton of apples.
-By “one kind” is expressed that the next metric ton of apples also gets one two chairs – if the apples are of the same kind.
-Exchange-value is not a property of a particular batch of apples, but every set of apples has this property.
-With “relation” is expressed that e.g., two metric tons grant access to four chairs.
+If one can get two chairs for one ton of apples, then two chairs are the exchange-value of one ton of apples.
+By "one kind" is expressed that the next ton of apples also gets two chairs — if the apples are of the same kind.
+Exchange-value is not a property of a particular batch of apples, but every ton of apples has this property.

-If one takes exchange-value as a property of the commodity (an assumption which will be corrected in the following) then apples are determined as “means to access chairs” or “chair access resources” (both of which are ways to say “Zugriffsmittel” in English).
-While the use-value of apples is their quality to appease hunger, their exchange-value – as far as we have determined it so far – as a property of apples is to get access to chairs.
+If one takes this standpoint and considers exchange-value as a property of the commodity (an assumption which will be corrected in the following) then apples are determined "exchangeable for chairs" which we might also express as "means to access chairs" or "chair access resources".
+While the use-value of apples is their quality to satisfy hunger and appetite, exchange-value — as far as we have determined it so far – as a property of apples means one can get access to chairs with them.

 > 126:2 This relation changes constantly with time and place.
 Hence
 > exchange-value that is inseparably connected with the commodity, inherent in
 > it, seems a contradiction in terms.

-A year ago one metric ton of apples might have allowed to get three chairs.
-In Northern England this might still be the case, while in London one only gets two.
+A year ago one ton of apples might have allowed to get three chairs.
+In Birmingham this might still be the case, while in London one only gets two.
 In one street apples might exchange for different quantities of chairs.
-Perhaps even the same apple owner negotiates different “chair prices” for her apples with different people.
+Perhaps even the same apple owner negotiates different "chair prices" for her apples with different people.
 In light of these variations one could, when asking how come that apples have the power to access chairs, conclude that this was indeed not a potential of the apples.
+One could say as Butler in footnote 7: "The value of a thing Is just as much as it will bring."
 This way, the explanation of commodities as means of exchange would cease before it really started: all random.
-Or one could say that it is not random but essentially determined by the appreciation of the persons involved in the trade.
+Or one says that it is not random but essentially determined by the appreciation of the persons involved in the trade.
 Then exchange-value would depend on the various needs and desires of people and it would be wrong to say that every apple has the same exchange-value.
 One would have to say: every apple has all kinds of different exchange-values, depending on who has the apple.
-One also couldn't talk about relations: if one metric ton of apples gets two chairs, this would not mean that two tons result in four chairs.
-To claim that the exchange-value was grounded in the apple being an apple, independent of the subjective appreciation by the exchangers, that would be the position of an “objective theory of value”.
-The latter standpoint would be that of the “subjective theory of value”, which makes up the modern mainstream in economics.
+One also could not talk about relations: if one ton of apples fetches two chairs, this would not mean that two tons result in four chairs.
+To claim that the exchange-value was grounded in the apple being an apple independent of the subjective appreciation by the exchangers, that would be the position of an "objective theory of value".
+The other standpoint would be that of the "subjective theory of value", which makes up the modern mainstream in economics.
 It considers the objective theory of value to be absurd by the arguments listed above.
-However, these arguments deserve critique:
+However, these arguments deserve scrutiny.

 ### Value

 A commodity does not only exchange for one particular other commodity, but for many.
 That means it does not only have one exchange-value but many, in various relations.
-The apple is not only a “chair access resource” or has not only “power of access to chairs” but also a boot-polish access resource, a silk access resource etc. Apples are access resources to all other use-values in this society, if those are available on the market.
+The apple is not only a “chair access resource” or is not only “means of access to chairs” but also a "boot-polish access resource", a "silk access resource" etc. "Many exchange values" here means: apples are access resources to any other use-value in this society which is available on the market.

 > 127:1 It follows from this that, firstly, the valid exchange-values of a
 > particular commodity express something equal, and secondly, exchange-value
 > cannot be anything other than the mode of expression, the ‘form of
 > appearance’, of a content distinguishable from it.

-The “content distinguishable from it” in exchange-value is the “exchangeability as such” as a property of the apple.
-Who owns apples can therewith access all material wealth that is available as a commodity in this society.
-How far this access reaches is only a question of how many apples one has.
-Apples have the characteristic that they are means of access to social wealth in a capitalist economy or represent power of access sans phrase.
+This "content distinguishable from it" that all these exchange-values express is a somewhat quantified "exchangeability as such" as a property of the apple.
+Apple owners can access all material wealth that is available as a commodity in this society.
+How far this access reaches is only a question of how many apples they have.
+Apples have the characteristic that they are access resources to social wealth in a capitalist economy, where social wealth means material wealth that is available in society, i.e. on the market.
 That one can use apples to access chairs is then only an expression of the more general quality of apples to access anything.
-All those different exchange-values express this same quality.
+Apples do not have chairs as exchange-value because apples are access resources to chairs, but because they are *means of access sans phrase*.
+All those different exchange-values express this same quality of the apple *about the apple*.

+On the other hand, the "valid exchange-values of a particular commodity express something equal" namely that for apples they all count as representatives of social wealth.
+Considered as exchange-values all commodities only count as particular instances of social wealth as such, they are all the same.
+This is a statement about all exchange-values of the apple, *about boot-polish, silk, gold etc.*

-Relative to those arguments above against the objective theory of value, one hence can say: while the definite proportions and quantities might change, what remains is the quality of apples to access chairs.
-And not only that.
-The relations between apples and other commodities might change as well, but what remains is the quality of apples to be exchangeable for them.
-Quantitatively a lot might change but the quality of the apple to become anything else in exchange remains.
+Relative to those arguments above against the objective theory of value, we hence have to say: while the definite proportions and quantities might change, what remains is the quality of apples to access chairs.
+Furthermore, the relations between apples and other commodities might change as well, but what remains is the quality of apples to be exchangeable for them.
+Quantitatively a lot might change, but the quality of the apple to be exchangeable for, to grant access to, any part of social wealth — given enough apples — remains.
+What gives apples this power?

 > 127:2 Let us now take two commodities, for example corn and iron.
 Whatever
 > their exchange relation may be, it can always be represented by an equation in